d4redevil/kz_weather_monitoring/README.md

 ***Hardware***

--ARDUINO UNO
+- ARDUINO UNO

--SIM 800l GSM Module
+- SIM 800l GSM Module

--Smoke Sensor \(MQ-2\)
+- Smoke Sensor \(MQ-2\)

--Temperature And Humidity Sensor \(DHT11\)
+- Temperature And Humidity Sensor \(DHT11\)

--Liquid Crystal Display \(16x2\)
+- Liquid Crystal Display \(16x2\)

--Bread Board
+- Bread Board

--Power Supply
+- Power Supply

--Jumper Wires
+- Jumper Wires

 ***Software***

--Arduino IDE
+- Arduino IDE

--DHTLibrary
+- DHTLibrary

--LCDLibrary \(inbult\)
+- LCDLibrary \(inbult\)

--SoftwareSerial \(inbuilt\)
+- SoftwareSerial \(inbuilt\)

 -------------------------------------
 Project Goal:
 =

-*A DIY weather Monitoring System.
+* A DIY weather Monitoring System.

-*Reading Sensor Data from MQ-2 Sensor and DHT11 Sensor.
+* Reading Sensor Data from MQ-2 Sensor and DHT11 Sensor.

-*Analizing it ()Whether is reached The Threashold Value.
+* Analizing it ()Whether is reached The Threashold Value.

-*We can Request through SMS And it Will Respond with you through SMS.
+* We can Request through SMS And it Will Respond with you through SMS.